fan87/Lunar-PackOrganizer-Patcher/README.md

 ### Technical Detail
-When you have a lot of unzipped resource packs (resource packs that's not a zip file, but a directory), Lunar Client will try to look into it recursively and (I suppose) does that for every single resource pack you have (have not confirmed or checked that).
+When you have a lot of unzipped resource packs (resource packs that's not a zip file, but a directory), Lunar Client will try to look into it recursively if it does not have `pack.mcmeta` and (I suppose) does that for every single resource pack you have (have not confirmed or checked that).

 A possible more efficient algorithm for that could be by caching where the pack's location is, or does the search in a single run -